 We have a relatively short history of operating as a commercial company.
-We intend to seek to continue to grow our existing headache business and our COVID-19 business pursuant to the EUA, and may experience periods of rapid growth and expansion, which could place a significant additional strain on our limited personnel, information technology systems and other resources.
-In particular, maintaining our sales force in the United States requires significant management, financial and other supporting resources.
+We intend to continue to grow our existing business and may experience periods of rapid growth and expansion, which could place a significant additional strain on our limited personnel, information technology systems, and other resources.
+In particular, maintaining our sales force in the United States requires significant management, financial, and other supporting resources.
 Any failure by us to manage our growth effectively could have an adverse effect on our ability to achieve our commercialization and development goals.

-In the future, we may experience difficulties with manufacturing, quality control, component supply, inventory, distribution and shortages of qualified personnel, among other problems.
+In the future, we may experience difficulties with manufacturing, quality control, component supply, inventory, distribution, and shortages of qualified personnel, among other problems.
 These problems could result in delays in availability of our gammaCore therapy and increases in expenses.
 Any such delay or increased expense could adversely affect our ability to generate our revenue.

-Future growth will also impose significant added responsibilities on management, including the need to identify, recruit, train and integrate additional employees.
+Future growth will also impose significant added responsibilities on management, including the need to identify, recruit, train, or integrate additional employees.
 In addition, rapid and significant growth will place a strain on our administrative and operational infrastructure.

-In order to manage our operations and growth we will need to continue to improve our operational and management controls, reporting and information technology systems and financial internal control procedures.
-If we are unable to manage our growth effectively, it may be difficult for us to execute our business strategy and our operating results and business could suffer.
+In order to manage our operations and growth, we will need to continue to improve our operational and management controls, reporting and information technology systems, and financial internal control procedures.
+If we are unable to manage our growth effectively, it may be difficult for us to execute our business strategy, and our operating results and business could suffer.